yhpong/Scientific-Toolkit/README.md

 This is a VBA library of basic algorithms commonly used in data analysis.
 Although there are many state of the art implementations of these algorithms in other languages like Matlab, R or Python, they are not often seen in VBA.
 While there are good reasons to not use Excel or VBA for these types of analysis, but if you are stuck with Excel either because of budget or IT policy constraints, then hopefully this library can offer a bit of help.

 The library was written to aid myself through my (still on-going) learning process, which is why some alogirhtms look redundant and can be replaced by built-in functions in Excel.
 I just wrote them for the heck of learning it.
-This is still an ongoing project and better documentations will come in time.
+This is still an ongoing project and better documentations are under construction in [Manual.MD](Manual.MD)

 In this Readme, I will showcase some capabilities of this library with a few lines of sample codes.
 The most basic module is [modMath.bas](Modules/modMath.bas), which contains everything from sorting algorithms to matrix decompositions.
 It will be a prerequisite for every section that follows.
-The examples can be found in [SciTool_Demo_01.xlsm](Modules/SciTool_Demo_01.xlsm)
+The examples can be found in **SciTool_Master.xlsm** .

 ## Visualization / Clustering of high dimensional data